Ronald Getoor: Scientific work

 The 'Blumenthal-Getoor index', a concept which characterises the nature of discontinuities of Lévy processes and semi-martingales, is named after him.

 Personal life

 He married in 1959.
-His wife Ann Getoor worked on the design of commercial aircraft at Boeing, and his daughter Lise Getoor is a professor of computer science at the University of Maryland.
-Ronald Kay Getoor died at home on October 28, 2017 in La Jolla at the age of 88.
+His wife Ann Getoor worked on the design of commercial aircraft at Boeing, and his daughter Lise Getoor is a professor of computer science at the University of California, Santa Cruz.
+Getoor died at home on October 28, 2017, in La Jolla at the age of 88.